Best Foster Care Resources for Maryland Kinship Caregivers: What You Actually Need

 Getting formally licensed as a Restricted Caregiver:

-• Pros: Higher monthly payments (33% rate increase), dedicated home worker, legal standing at CINA proceedings, formal protections
+- Pros: Regular-equivalent monthly payments (approximately 33% kinship rate increase), dedicated home worker, notice and opportunity to be heard at CINA proceedings, formal protections

-• Cons: Requires 120-day process with training, inspections, and paperwork while simultaneously managing a new caregiving situation
+- Cons: Requires a licensing process that takes approximately 120 days in straightforward cases and can extend to six to nine months when delays arise, with training, inspections, and paperwork while simultaneously managing a new caregiving situation

 Remaining in informal kinship arrangement:

-• Cons: Lower or no financial support, no formal legal standing in court, no dedicated caseworker, less protection if the child's situation changes
+- Cons: Lower or no financial support, potentially fewer resource-parent notice and hearing protections, no dedicated caseworker, less protection if the child's situation changes

 The right answer for almost all kinship caregivers is to pursue full Restricted Caregiver licensure.
 The financial and legal protections are significant.
 The process is manageable if you know the steps and start early.